pkjaer/RespawnPoints/README.md

 # Respawn Points (A Satisfactory Mod)
-By default, you can only respawn at the one-and-only HUB on the map.
+Normally, you can only respawn at the one-and-only HUB on the map.
 That can lead to long travel times when you die.
 This mod adds buildings that let you respawn at the closest one.